Stuycs-K/project03-final-10-calungsodr-hermanj/DEVLOG.md

 Spent an 50 minutes at home testing and adding print statements to check where our code didn't exit properly.
 Also made the answers case insensitive and added some instructions

+### 2024-01-15 - game end and question sending
+Spent 30 minutes of free trying to find why the question doesnt send sometimes now.